Personal Website

 I didn't use any CSS frameworks because I enjoy scaffolding my CSS architecture from scratch.
 I like my CSS to feel as lightweight as possible.

-Also, I have never been particularly interested in JavaScript or TypeScript, but after using them throughout this build, I started to understand the appeal and spirit of the language.
+Also, I have never been particularly interested in JavaScript or TypeScript, but after using them throughout this build, I began to understand the appeal and spirit of the language.
 I'm looking forward to improving my JS/TS skills as I build more Astro sites in the future.
-However, it would be remiss of me not to mention that finding JS workarounds will never cease to bring me joy!
+However, I should mention a part of me will forever despise JavaScript and TypeScript.

 Contact Form